thefrontside/microstates/README.md

 <Calendar.Component model={MyCalendar} />;
 ```

-Currently, these are pseudo code, but Microstates was architectured to allow these kinds of solutions to be created.
+Currently, this is pseudocode, but Microstates was architected to allow for these kinds of solutions.

 ## Framework Agnostic Solutions

-Competition moves our industry forward but concensus builds ecosystems.
+Competition moves our industry forward but consensus builds ecosystems.

-Unfortunately, when it comes to the M(odel) of the MVC pattern, we are seeing neither competition nor concesus.
-Every framework has it's own model layer that is not compatible with another.
-This makes it difficult to create trully portable solutions that can be used on all frameworks.
+Unfortunately, when it comes to the M(odel) of the MVC pattern, we are seeing neither competition nor consensus.
+Every framework has its own model layer that is not compatible with others.
+This makes it difficult to create truly portable solutions that can be used on all frameworks.

-It creates lockin that is detremental to businesses that use these frameworks and developers who are forced to make career altering decisions before they fully understand their choices.
+It creates lock-in that is detrimental to the businesses that use these frameworks and to the developers who are forced to make career altering decisions before they fully understand their choices.

 We don't expect everyone to agree that Microstates is the right solution, but we would like to start the conversation about what a shared primitive for state management in JavaScript might look like.
 Microstates is our proposal.